An economical model for $B$-flavour and $a_\mu$ anomalies from SO(10) grand unification: The model

-The scalar sector that emerges at the low energy from the picture discussed above contains two Higgs doublets, $H_1$ and $H_2$, and two singlet leptoquarks, $\widetilde{L}_1$ and $\widetilde{L}_2$, as noted in Eq.~(\ref{10H-decomp}).
+The fields with the same quantum numbers as the two Higgs doublets and the two $S_1$-type leptoquarks, given in Eq.~(\ref{10H-decomp}), are denoted in the low-energy Lagrangian below as $H_1$ and $H_2$, and $\widetilde{L}_1$ and $\widetilde{L}_2$, respectively.\footnote{We will re-denote the physical leptoquark states after mass-mixing at the TeV scale by $Q_1$ and $Q_2$ in Sec. \ref{sec:pheno}.} Thus, at the TeV scale, we effectively have a 2HDM augmented by two leptoquarks.
 For this model to be phenomenologically consistent though, we have to address the problem of the possible decay of the proton via our leptoquarks.
-The proton stability, in general, could be ensured through various symmetry mechanisms such as the utilisation of a $U(1)$ symmetry~\cite{Cox:2016epl,Pati:1974yy} or a discrete symmetry~\cite{Bauer:2015knc}.
-The relevant operators could also be suppressed by mechanisms such as the one discussed in Ref.~\cite{Dvali:1995hp}, or they could be completely forbidden by geometrical reasons~\cite{Aydemir:2018cbb}.
+The proton stability, in general, could be ensured through various symmetry mechanisms such as the utilisation of a U(1) symmetry~\cite{Cox:2016epl,Pati:1974yy} or a discrete symmetry~\cite{Bauer:2015knc}.
+The relevant operators could also be suppressed by mechanisms such as the one discussed in Ref.~\cite{Dvali:1995hp}, or they could be completely forbidden for geometrical reasons~\cite{Aydemir:2018cbb}.

-In our framework, for proton stability, we utilise a $\mathbb{Z}_2$ symmetry.
-Such a symmetry is commonly introduced in an ad-hoc manner in the literature.
-However, the $U(1)_{\mathrm{PQ}}$ symmetry, imposed in our scenario, offers a more compelling alternative option that may be considered less artificial.
-The required discrete symmetry can be a leftover one from the breaking of the $U(1)_{\mathrm{PQ}}$, and is known to be identified as $(-1)^{3B}$~\cite{Dasgupta:2013cwa}, with $B$ being the baryon number.
-The corresponding charges then are given as $(q_{L,R},\, \widetilde{L}_1,\,\widetilde{L}_2)\rightarrow (\pm q_{L,R},-\widetilde{L}_1,\,-\widetilde{L}_2)$.
-The rest of the particle content is not charged under this symmetry.
-Therefore, the diquark couplings of the leptoquarks are forbidden and the proton stability is not an issue of concern in the perturbation theory.
+In our framework, proton stability is ensured by a $\mathbb{Z}_2$ symmetry, which is commonly introduced in an ad-hoc manner (see for instance Refs.~\cite{Bauer:2015knc,Aydemir:2019ynb}).
+However, the U(1)$_{\mathrm{PQ}}$ symmetry in our scenario offers a more compelling, and arguably less artificial, alternative.
+The required discrete symmetry might be a leftover one from the breaking of the U(1)$_{\mathrm{PQ}}$, and has previously been identified as $(-1)^{3B}$~\cite{Dasgupta:2013cwa}, with $B$ being the baryon number.
+We impose that this symmetry is valid in our framework as well.
+The corresponding charges are then given as $(q,\, \widetilde{L}_1,\,\widetilde{L}_2)\rightarrow (- q,-\widetilde{L}_1,\,-\widetilde{L}_2)$.
+The rest of the SM particle content is not charged under this symmetry.
+Therefore, the diquark couplings of the leptoquarks are forbidden and the proton stability is not a concern in the perturbative framework.